 Notes.
 This table displays the national courage scores, calculated from the weighted average courage scores.
 Rank 1 is the country with the highest national courage score, and rank 80 is the country with the lowest national courage score.
-Ranks are shared whenever two or more countries have the same score when rounded to the decimal.
+Ranks are shared whenever two or more countries have the same score when rounded to the decimal. “*” denotes territories.

 Specification curve analysis results